Air Line Pilots Association, International: History

 During the 2010s, ALPA successfully lobbied to make pointing lasers at pilots in the air a federal crime.

 In 2020, amidst the COVID-19 outbreak, ALPA pressed the US government for favorable provisions in the CARES Act for the aviation industry.

-ALPA has lobbied against attempts to rescind the "1,500-hour rule", which requires that pilots for commercial airlines must log 1,500 hours of flying before they can get their license.
+ALPA has lobbied against attempts to rescind the "1,500-hour rule", which requires that pilots for commercial airlines must log 1,500 hours of flying before they can get their ATP Certificate.
 The 1,500-hour rule was implemented in 2013, raising the required flight training hours from 250 to 1,500.
 Critics of the rule say it is arbitrary and not based on scientific data, as well as raises the costs and time for prospective pilots to obtain certification.
 The rule has been attributed as a factor in explaining a shortage of pilots in the United States.
 Most countries, including the European Union, require 250 hours for pilot certification.

 ALPA has also fought to oppose a reduction in the required number of flight crew members on commercial airliners.
 In early 2023, ALPA launched its “Safety Starts with Two” campaign, joining forces with the European Cockpit Association, the International Federation of Air Line Pilots' Associations, the Associations of Star Alliance Pilots, the Oneworld Cockpit Crew Coalition, and the SkyTeam Pilots Association to promote awareness about the dangers of various reduced-crew schemes proposed by some operators and manufacturers.
 ALPA’s president, Capt.
 Jason Ambrosi, has called attempts to implement reduced-crew operations one of greatest threats to aviation safety, emphasizing that the most important safety element on every commercial airliner is the presence of two highly trained, experienced, and well-rested pilots.

 In July 2023, after four years of negotiations, a new labor deal was struck for United Airlines pilots, valued at $10 billion over the contract life.
-The pilots are expected to receive up to a 40% raise.
+The pilots received up to a 40% raise.
 In September 2024, a strike was averted with Air Canada pilots after a new labor deal was struck which was valued at $1.9 billion over a four-year contract life.
 The pilots are to receive up to a 46% raise.